theodleif/GOAPy/readme.md

 Created by Jeff Orkin, GOAP is employed by a variety of AAA game titles, known for its high level of flexibility and ease-of-use.
 Those interested in learning more should check out [Jeff's website.](http://alumni.media.mit.edu/~jorkin/goap.html)

+A good description of the A* algorithm can be found [here.](http://www.redblobgames.com/pathfinding/a-star/introduction.html)

 ## Warning

 This library is currently in development.